Alec Baldwin to be charged with involuntary manslaughter in 'Rust' set shooting

 New Mexico’s Office of the Medical Investigator determined the shooting was an accident following the completion of an autopsy and a review of law enforcement reports.

-New Mexico's Occupational Health and Safety Bureau levied the maximum fine against Rust Movie Productions, based on a scathing narrative of safety failures, including testimony that production managers took limited or no action to address two misfires of blank ammunition on the set prior to the fatal shooting.
+New Mexico’s Occupational Health and Safety Bureau levied the maximum fine against Rust Movie Productions based on a string of safety failures, including testimony that production managers took limited or no action to address two misfires of blank ammunition on the set prior to the shooting.

-Rust Movie Productions continues to challenge the basis of a US$137,000 fine by regulators who say production managers on the set failed to follow standard industry protocols for gun safety.
+Regulators say production managers on the set failed to follow standard industry protocols for gun safety.
+Rust Movie Productions continues to challenge the $137,000 fine.

 The armorer who oversaw firearms on the set, Gutierrez-Reed, has been the subject of much of the scrutiny in the case, along with an independent ammunition supplier.
 An attorney for Gutierrez-Reed has said she did not put a live round in the gun that killed Hutchins, and she believes she was the victim of sabotage.
 Authorities said they found no evidence of that.

-Investigators initially found 500 rounds of ammunition at the movie set on the outskirts of Santa Fe -- a mix of blanks, dummy rounds and what appeared to be live rounds.
+Investigators initially found 500 rounds of ammunition at the movie set — a mix of blanks, dummy rounds and what appeared to be live rounds.
 Industry experts have said live rounds should never be on set.

-The family of Hutchins -- widower Matthew Hutchins and son Andros -- settled a lawsuit against producers under an agreement that aims to restart filming with Matthew Hutchin's involvement as executive producer.
+Hutchins' family — widower Matthew Hutchins and son Andros — settled a lawsuit against producers under an agreement that aims to restart filming with Matthew Hutchins serving as executive producer.

-"Rust" was beset by disputes from the start in early October 2021.
-Seven crew members walked off the set just hours before the shooting amid discord over working conditions.
+In a statement issued by their attorney, relatives thanked authorities for seeking the charges.
+“It is a comfort to the family that, in New Mexico, no one is above the law,” they said.

+The Screen Actors Guild said guns are provided to actors by expert professionals who are “directly responsible" for safety.

 Criminal charges have rarely been filed in connection with deaths on film sets.